 I thoroughly enjoy living in the beautiful Comox Valley and exploring all the gifts Mother Nature has given us here with my husband, son and Border collie.
 When I'm not in the office, you would find me in nature, by water, on a yoga mat, or dancing and embracing the natural rhythms of life.

 I am a Registered Clinical Counsellor, with a Master’s Degree in Counselling Psychology, and Bachelor of Art Degree’s in Sociology, Development Studies and Child and Youth Care Counselling.

-In addition I have training in: Emotionally Focused Couples Therapy (EFT), Acceptance and Commitment Therapy (ACT), Cognitive Behaviour Therapy (CBT), Attachment Theory, Mindfulness, Resolving Trauma, Trauma Informed Yoga and Movement, Dissociation, Grief and Loss, Prenatal and Postnatal Mood Disorders, Expressive Play Therapy and use of Sand Tray in therapy, Birthing from Within, a holistic preparation for birth and the transition to parenthood which includes healing from birth trauma, Parent Education and Support, and Reiki, a form of energy healing which may include touch.
+In addition I have training in: Somatic Attachment Psychotherapy, Emotionally Focused Couples Therapy (EFT), Acceptance and Commitment Therapy (ACT), Satir Transformational Systemic Therapy, Mindfulness and Compassion, Resolving Trauma, Trauma Informed Yoga and Movement, Dissociation, Grief and Loss, Prenatal and Postnatal Mood Disorders, TheraPsil Psilocybin Therapy, Expressive Play Therapy, Birthing from Within, a holistic preparation for birth and the transition to parenthood which includes healing from birth trauma, Parent Education and Support, and Reiki, a form of energy healing which may include touch.

 Why the Symbol of the Labyrinth?

 I have always had a deep connection with the symbol of the labyrinth, and for me it is a fitting metaphor for the counselling process.
 The labyrinth is an ancient symbol dating back over 4000 years and is found in all cultures around the globe, in the natural world, and even in our own human anatomy.